-- 10.4.1 All claims for travelling and miscellaneous expenditure should be submitted on the appropriate approved expense claim form.
-The rates of payment for travel are those approved by the Board and Revenue compliant. - 10.4.2 All staff expense forms should be authorised by the CEO except in the case of the Finance Director and CEO, whose expenses must be approved by the Chair of the Finance Committee.

-The Excel copy of the Expense Claim form together the digital copy of receipts should be emailed to Finance/CEO.
-The email should state please accept this as authorisation for the Month of XXX expenses on the attached Expense claim.
-Only one month Expense Claim form / Receipts should be sent on each email as the email and attachments will be filed on the S drive by the Accounts Assistant for future review by the auditor.
+- 10.4.1 All claims for travelling and miscellaneous expenditure will be submitted on the appropriate approved expense claim form.
+The rates of payment for travel are those approved by the Board and Revenue compliant. - 10.4.2 All staff expense forms will be authorised by the budget holder except in the case of the Finance Director and CEO, whose expenses must be approved by the Chair of the Finance and Risk Committee. - The Excel copy of the Expense Claim form together the digital copy of receipts will be emailed to Finance/CEO.
+The email will state please accept this as authorisation for the Month of XXX expenses on the attached Expense claim.
+Only one month Expense Claim form / Receipts will be sent on each email as the email and attachments will be filed on the S drive by A member of the Finance team for future review by the auditor.

 - 10.4.3 Board members and Committee members use the "Meeting Attendance Sheet" to claim mileage, this is approved by the CEO. - 10.4.4 Tutors must submit their expense claim on the official "Tutor Expense Claim Form" these expense claim forms must have valid supporting documentation attached, which must be authorised by the Director of Coaching.
-Expenses should only be authorised when all final documentation has been received from the tutor. - 10.4.5 Officials attending senior competitions, juvenile events and coaching course must complete an expense claim form which is signed off by the budget holder and paid after the event by electronic transfer.
+Expenses will only be authorised when all final documentation has been received from the tutor. - 10.4.5 Officials attending senior competitions, juvenile 0065vents and coaching course must complete an expense claim form which is signed off by the budget holder and paid after the event by electronic transfer.